oldfatcrab/Mac-GIMP-Nik/README.md

 ## License

-This project is licensed under the GPL v3 License - see the [LICENSE.md](LICENSE.md) file for details
+This script is licensed under the GPL v3 License - see the [LICENSE.md](LICENSE.md) file for details

-## Bugs:
-- HDR Efex saves result to $HOME instead of temp